-Foreign-Born Health-Care Workers in the United States in 2005
+Foreign-Born Health-Care Workers in the United States

 Source Spotlights are often updated as new data become available.
 Please click here to find the most recent version of this Spotlight.

 Update from the Editor (3/23/2007): This article states that the Nursing Relief for Disadvantaged Areas Act of 1999, which allowed up to 500 foreign nurses to come to the United States annually on H-1C visas to work in medically underserved areas, ended in 2004.
 However, the U.S. Congress has reauthorized this act (more information here).